jurbu/LibNavigate/README.md

 **Differences**

-There are some thing what is different from C++ STL.I have made the resource cleanup part explicit.
+There are some thing which is different from C++ STL.I have made the resource cleanup part explicit.
 In C++ it is your choice whether you put a destructor or not.
 In my port, I have add IDisposable interface which force you think about resource management (you can still ignore it if you want).

 Since there is no concept of moving (std::move) in C# , I have add an interface IRemoveable which implementation need to remove the current element in the iterator.